-There are approximately 25 lenders that participate in the One Mortgage Program.
+There are nearly 50 lenders that participate in the ONE Mortgage Program.
 Those lenders offer first-time home buyers a discounted 30-year, fixed-rate mortgage.
 There are not any points charged by the lender.

 Low Down Payment

-Home buyers must put down a minimum of 3 percent of the purchase price when purchasing a single-family property, condominium or two-family house.
+ONE Mortgage homebuyers only have to put down a minimum of 3 percent of the purchase price when purchasing a single-family property, condominium or two-family house.
 Obviously, the borrower must occupy the property.
-Of the 3 percent, 1.5 percent is required to be from the borrower's own savings; however, the remaining amount can be a gift or down payment assistance.
+Of the 3 percent, just 1.5 percent is required to be from the borrower's own savings; however, the remaining amount can be a gift or down payment assistance.
 The remaining amount of the down payment cannot be another loan.
-Most conventional loans require at least a 5 percent down payment.
-For the purchase of a three-family home, the One Mortgage Program requires a minimum down payment of 5 percent of the purchase price.
-The home buyer must have 3 percent of the 5 percent in his or her own savings.
+Many conventional loans require at least a 5 percent down payment.
+For the purchase of a three-family home, the ONE Mortgage Program requires a minimum down payment of 5 percent of the purchase price.
+The homebuyer must have 3 percent of the 5 percent in his or her own savings for a multi-home.